HEALTH AND SAFETY

 The success of Villanova’s plan to regather the community on campus depends on creating a deep culture of concern for every member of the community.
 We must be diligent—in every hour of every day and in each personal decision we make—to safeguard our own health and the health of others.

-At its core, the University is about educating students, and we must all enter the fall semester focused on Villanova’s academic mission.
+At its core, the University is about educating students, and we must all enter the spring semester focused on Villanova’s academic mission.
 Many programs and activities that have traditionally taken place will need to be scaled back, postponed, or even canceled in the interest of maintaining the health and safety of the University community.
 We must be prepared to work together and to be flexible and vigilant in our commitment to caring for our own health and the health of those around us.

 Federal, State, and Local Guidance